haspden/INFLITE-TYPE-ONE-Hammerhead-CGM/README.md

         * This should be in the format https://yoursubdomain.yourdomain.tld/api/v1/entries/sgv.json
         * example = https://mybloodglucose.herokuapp.com/api/v1/entries/sgv.json

     * Set your interval preferences for how ofter you want the app to poll for new values.
-Most CGMs pull data every 5 minutes, however we have set the default interval to 1 minute (60 seconds) to ensure a timely update after the CGM updates [Nightscout](https://github.com/nightscout/cgm-remote-monitor) with it's data.
+Most CGMs pull data every 5 minutes, however we have set the default interval to 30 seconds to ensure a timely update after the CGM updates [Nightscout](https://github.com/nightscout/cgm-remote-monitor) with it's data.

     * Amend your ride profiles to add the new data fields into position.
 There are several to choose from
         * **mmol/L** - Most recent blood glucose in mmol/L